 And make sure to clearly mark each package with the recipe name, reheating instructions, and the date.
 Keep a running total of what's in your freezer and rotate foods often.
 I also choose this time of year to clean out my freezer and defrost it if necessary.
 Throw out anything that is more than one year old and anything that is not carefully wrapped.
 Then stock up on freezer wraps, containers, tapes, ziplock bags, and markers and let's start cooking!

-Go to the next page for the recipes!
+Go to the next page for the wonderful recipes!